zengzheng123/GetBaseCountsMultiSample/README.md

 --fasta                 <string>        Input reference sequence file --bam                   <string>        Input bam file, in the format of SAMPLE_NAME:BAM_FILE.
 This paramter need to be specified at least once
                                         e.g: --bam s_EV_crc_007:Proj_4495.eta_indelRealigned_recal_s_EV_crc_007_M3.bam.
+--bam_fof               <string>        Input file of file with each row in the format of \"SAMPLE_NAME\tBAM_FILE\".
+This paramter is optional if --bam is specified at least once
 --maf                   <string>        Input variant file in TCGA maf format. --maf or --vcf need to be specified at least once.
 But --maf and --vcf are mutually exclusive
 --vcf                   <string>        Input variant file in vcf-like format(the first 5 columns are used). --maf or --vcf need to be specified at least once.
 But --maf and --vcf are mutually
 --output                <string>        Output file